Melchioriss/pop/README.md

 make games

 # then login into the site

+# and make yourself admin
 make them=yoursteamname admin

-# and add yourself into the group in case you're not a member
+# add yourself into the group in case you're not a member
 make them=yoursteamname member of=PoPSG

 # that's all